 10. You Don’t Continuously Promote It

 There are so many ways to keep up the momentum of your crowdfunding campaign.
 Create exciting posts, write blogs, submit press releases, upload videos, and report any progress!
 Besides social media, you can also promote your campaign on different avenues, such as your website and in your e-newsletters (if you have a mailing list).
-Don’t be afraid to push your campaign on a regular basis.
+So, don’t be afraid to push your campaign on a regular basis.
 Promoting it once will not usually suffice.
 The key to marketing is repetition!
-If you need assistance, you can always reach out to a crowdfunding coach to help guide and motivate you.

 Creating Your Campaign